Thumbscrew (torture)

-The thumbscrew is a torture instrument which was first used in early modern Europe.
-It is a simple vice, sometimes with protruding studs on the interior surfaces.
-The crushing bars were sometimes lined with sharp metal points to puncture the nails and savagely stimulate the flesh of the nail beds.
-While the most common design operated upon a single thumb or big toe, cunningly-designed variants of the device could accommodate, for example, both big toes, all five fingers of one hand, or all ten toes.
+The thumbscrew, (also known as devils handshake) is a torture instrument which was first used in early modern Europe.
+It is a simple vise, sometimes with protruding studs on the interior surfaces.
+Victims' fingers or toes were placed in the vice and slowly crushed.
+The crushing bars were sometimes lined with sharp metal points to puncture the nails.
+While the most common design operated upon a single thumb or big toe, variants could accommodate both big toes, all five fingers of one hand, or all ten toes.

 Other terminology

-The thumbscrew was also referred to as thumbkin or thumbikin (1675–1685), the "kin" part being a diminutive suffix of nouns.
+The thumbscrew was also referred to as thumbkin or thumbikin (1675–1685), "kin" being a diminutive suffix of nouns.
 An alternate spelling was thumbikens.
-The terms pillywinks and pilnie-winks were also used.
-Other terms may have been applied as well.
+The terms pillywinks and pilnie-winks were also in use.